This page answers the most common questions about what happens when you attend for jury service.

 What should I bring?See the answer

-As well as your jury summons letter and photo ID, you may also bring things to keep you occupied while in the jury pool room (such as a book, tablet or laptop).
+As well as your jury summons and photo ID, you may also bring things to keep you occupied while in the jury pool room (such as a book, tablet or laptop).
 In Melbourne, lockers are supplied.

 What should I not bring?See the answer